illiteratewaffle/RetroArcade/Needs work/use_case_descriptions.md

 1. The player is currently within a multiplayer game session.
 2. The player disconnects unexpectedly due to internet issues, game/system crashes, or manual disconnection.
-3. The player’s status is updated via PlayerHandler, marking them as temporarily disconnected.
+3. The server detects the player's disconnection and marks the player a disconnected (temporarily).
-4. The Game Session Manager keeps the session active, while Game State Synchronizer freezes the game state.
+4. The server retains the player's game state (moves, scores, turn state) for a predetermined amount of time.
 5. If the player reconnects:
-   - The client sends a reconnection request to the server - AuthHandler verifies the player.
+   - The client sends a reconnection request to the server.
-   - NetworkManager restores the socket connection.
+   - The server verifies the player's identity and checks if their previous session is still available,
-   - The GameSessionManager resumes the player’s position and state.
+   - The server restores the player's last game state and re-establishes their connection to the session.

 **Post conditions:** If the player successfully reconnects, they resume the game from the last known state.